richmahn/en_tn/1co/03/intro.md

 #### Structure and formatting ####

-Some translation set quotations from the Old Testament further to the right on the page than the rest of the text.
+Some translation set quotations from the Old Testament farher to the right on the page than the rest of the text.
 The ULB does this with the quotations in 3:19 and 3:20.

 #### Special concepts in this chapter ####